DerStoffel/christophnissle.com/README.md

 👋 Hi, I’m Chris,

-I love building great software with great people, as I am very passionate about building environments where high-performing teams can emerge.
+I love building great products with great people, as I am very passionate about building environments where high-performing teams can emerge.

 ---